-I, the undersigned, have read the Policies and Procedures contained within the Radiologic Technology Student Manual and acknowledge that I am responsible for understanding the contents contained herein.
+I, the undersigned, have read the Policies and Procedures in the Radiologic Technology Student Manual and acknowledge that I am responsible for understanding its contents.
 Failure to comply may be grounds for dismissal from the program.

 Student's name (printed):

 Student's signature:

 Student's ID:

 Date: